Financing Graduate Study

 It is essential to have your funding in place before you start your graduate course.
-Most of the available scholarships are awarded on admission and it is very unlikely that you would get a major award once you have started on your course.
-We have detailed below the scholarships and bursaries support by our generous alumni (former students).
-There are more sources of graduate scholarship on the University website.
+Most of the available scholarships are awarded on admission and it is very unlikely that you would get a major award after you have started on your course.

 Course Fees